jplag/JPlag/README.md

   -n N             The maximum number of comparisons that will be shown in the  generated report, if set to -1 all comparisons will be shown
                         (default: 30)
-  -r R             Name of the directory in which the comparison results will be stored (default: result) -c               {normal,parallel} Comparison mode used to compare the programs (default: normal)
+  -r R             Name of the directory in which the comparison results will be stored (default: result)
 ```

 ### Java API